-Project specific comments are also sent to the implementing agency of the project.
-Depending on the nature of the comment, the implementing agencies may be asked to provide responses to some comments formally to record as part of the public comment report of the 2024-2027 MTIP.
-For the remainder of the project specific comments, the implementing agencies were asked to receive the comments.
+Project specific comments were sent to the implementing agency of the project.
+Depending on the nature of the comment, the implementing agencies were asked to provide responses to some comments formally to record as part of the public comment report of the 2024-2027 MTIP.
+For the remainder of the project specific comments, the implementing agencies were asked to receive the comments and adjust the project as needed.

-A public comment report will be developed and included as an appendix to the 2024-2027 MTIP.
-The public comment report is part of the appendix package for the adoption draft of the 2024-2027 MTIP and will be brought forward to the technical and policy advisory committees throughout the adoption process.
+A public comment report was developed and is included as part of an appendix to the 2024-2027 MTIP.
+The public comment report is part of the appendix package for the adoption draft of the 2024-2027 MTIP and brought forward to the technical and policy advisory committees through the adoption process.
 A description of the adoption process can be found in this chapter.